Deploying communications staff

 - Basic stationary supplies (only necessary if responding in a location where CARE does not already have an office and supplies are likely unavailable)

 - Camera (4 megapixels minimum), extra batteries, charger, memory cards (2GB minimum).

 - Video camera or a camera that can also shoot video.
+A tripod.
 Extra batteries, charger, memory cards.

 - Flash drives (memory stick)